 Sewage from the City of Cornwall is collected and transferred by gravity to a pumping station on the south side of Montreal Road, near the entrance to the Wastewater Treatment Plant.

-Solids that settle in the clarifiers are pumped to two digesters for dewatering.
-The dewatered solids are then landfilled for final disposal.
+Solids that settle in the clarifiers are pumped to two digesters where organic matter is decomposed and methane is generated.
+This methane is used as a fuel for building heat.
+The decomposed organic matter is removed from the digesters, dewatered in centrifuges and landfilled for final disposal.